ayman-dvl/Bounding-box-project/Read_doc/index.rst

 - **Box Detection**: Ensures there is a box at the entry before processing to check for damages.
 - **Batch Code Scanner**: Scans the barcode of each entering box.
-- **Damaged Box Detection**: Uses a dataset of damaged boxes for comparison.
-If damage is not detected, the box is deemed undamaged.
-This works in conjunction with the first model (Box Detection).
-- **Shelf Space Detection**: Predicts whether a shelf has enough space to store the non-damaged box.

 Features
 --------

 - **Box Identification**
 - **Barcode Scanning**
-- **Damage Detection**
-- **Shelf Space Prediction**

 Dataset Used for Training
 -------------------------